ONSgeo/Area_Classification/README.md

 More detailed limitations can be found in the [Specifications folder](https://github.com/ONSgeo/Area_Classification/tree/main/docs/specifications).

 ## Future scope
 This pipeline could be adapted in future to work for different levels of geography.
-This would not be possible running this current code as due to the inconsistancies of raw data tables deivlered from different conutries' census', there has been a rewuirement to hard code some of the pre-processing stages to ensure consistancy between datasets when feeding into the clustering algorithm.
+This would not be possible running this current code as due to the inconsistencies of the raw data tables from different countries' census', there has been a requirement to hard code some of the pre-processing stages to ensure consistency between datasets when feeding into the clustering algorithm.

 ## Licence